ShaileshRawat1403/sans_serif_sentiments/README.md

 ## license

-MIT License, because freedom matters.
+CC 4.0 License, because freedom matters.
 But so does responsibility.
 So be kind with your forks.